 Writers Cannot Do Math: An in-universe example.
 Of course, the point was that there is no greatest possible number, but when Milo is for asked the highest number he can think of, he replies, "nine trillion, nine hundred ninety-nine billion, nine hundred ninety-nine million, nine hundred ninety-nine thousand, nine hundred ninety-nine".
 Even if he hadn't known that "quadrillion" comes after "trillion" (and not everyone does), with the "999s" he's doing, it should be obvious to him that the next number is ten trillion.

-Year Inside, Hour Outside: Despite the grandiose nature of Milo's adventure, he's only gone in the real world for five minutes.
+Year Inside, Hour Outside: Despite the grandiose nature of Milo's adventure, he's only gone in the real world for five minutes in the movie; in the book it really is just an hour.

 The Cameo: When Milo is in class and many people are speaking at once, the voice of Bugs Bunny can be heard.
 In fact, nearly every famous voice artist of the day, from Daws Butler to June Foray to Candy Candido gets a bit part somewhere in the film.